winterdharma/DharmaPearls/01_agama/samyukta/07/index.md

 # [The Related Discourses](../index.html)
 ## 7. Abodes of Mindfulness

-The Abodes of Mindfulness group consists of 54 sutras when abbreviated sutra variants are counted.
-The material is found in fascicle 24 of <em>Taisho</em> No. 99.
+The Abodes of Mindfulness group collects sutras whose primary subject is the four abodes of mindfulness.
+It consists of 54 sūtras when abbreviated sūtra variants are counted.
+This material is found in fascicle 24 of <em>Taisho</em> No. 99.

+For a table of parallels found in other Buddhist sources, see the [Dharma Pearls Wiki](https://dharmapearls.net/dharmabase/index.php/Abodes_of_Mindfulness_Sa%E1%B9%83yukta).
+Also, see the notes listed in the introduction to the [Aggregates](../01/index.html){:target="_blank"} regarding conventions followed in the list below.

 Below is a list of the English translations currently available.

-See the notes listed in the introduction to the [Aggregates](../01/index.html){:target="_blank"} regarding conventions followed in the list below.

 ---